 She was the first ship to be taken into service after NCL changed their logo to that of the lonely white fish swimming upstream while the other blue fishes go downstream.
 This also comes back in the ships carpeting, as the white fish always swims towards the bow.
 This makes it easier to find one's way around the ships of NCL.

 The Norwegian Pearl is not called a ship but a 'resort' in the brochures of Norwegian Cruise Line and she introduced herself to me on a misty morning in the port of Rotterdam.
 She came here directly from the Eemshaven in the Northern part of the Netherlands, so it was her first port of call.
-For me there was something more, because I had the opportunity to not only see her from the outside, but also take a look inside.
-Believe it or not, before her I had never been onboad of a cruiseship before, so I was a little excited.
-She left Eemshaven with some people from travel-agencies and from the press on her way to Rotterdam where she arrived on the 29th of november.
+She left Eemshaven with some people from travel-agencies, crewmembers from NCL and members from the international press on her way to Rotterdam where she arrived on the 29th of november.
 She stayed here overday and took off in the end of the afternoon to present her guest (this time really guests because they are not paying for the trip) a one-night cruise.
+The day after, she came back to Rotterdam, preparing for her first true voyage taking her to Southampton in England and finally Miami where she arrived to be named at december the 16th.Here, she was named by Rosie O'Donnell, an American actress and TV-personality.

 On the 6th of april 2014, one of the ships crewmembers died during an attempted robbery on the Caribbean island of Roatan.
 Because of the incident, Norwegian Cruise Line cancelled all calles at Roatan for the rest of the year.